 Established in 1850, Ocean County has become one of the fastest growing areas in the state.
-In close proximity to New York City, Philadelphia and Atlantic City, this area has appeal to vacationers and potential residents.
-Ocean County’s laid-back beach communities, great restaurants and playful hangouts make it a popular destination during the warm months.
+In close proximity to NYC, Philadelphia and Atlantic City, this area has appeal to vacationers and potential residents with its laid-back beach communities, great restaurants and playful hangouts.
 Take a look at this list of our top picks for NJ kids and families in Ocean County and plan some family fun!
+And for more shore fun, check out our Jersey Shore Family Guide.

 Arts and Culture – Ocean County wants to show your family a great time!
 See a show, help feed the penguins or go back in “mari-time.”